ma-ji/css/docs/final.md

 ### Eligibility and requirements:

 - Course students are required.
-- Other current UT Austin full time graduate (9 credit hours) or undergraduate (12 credit hours) students are also eligible, but [need to apply here](#).
-The selection process will be competitive.
+- All current UT Austin full time graduate (9 credit hours) or undergraduate (12 credit hours) students are eligible, but [need to apply here](#).
+The selection process is competitive.
 - Need to work as a team with 2-4 people.